 To conserve finite fossil fuels and to simultaneously reduce greenhouse gas emissions and mitigation of global warming a gradual switch within renewable energy sources is a necessary task in the next decades.
 Here bioenergy plays a central role – also for agriculture branch.

-Bioenergy is a largely CO2-neutral energy source and it is permanently renewable, as it is produced out of biomass, which is actually a living storage of solar energy through photosynthesis. via www.bioenergyfarm.eu
+Bioenergy is a largely CO2-neutral energy source and it is permanently renewable, as it is produced out of biomass, which is actually living storage of solar energy through photosynthesis. via www.bioenergyfarm.eu

 Small Scale Biogas Plant Design Pdf

 The How to Build a Biogas Plant website has a number of papers (pdfs) that can be downloaded for small scale biogas design, suited to domestic applications.
 Refer to the Design page to download designs for other larger or community systems.
-For example they have the Mega Biogas Plant Design Compilation.
+For example, they have the Mega Biogas Plant Design Compilation.
 The document is quite large and is a compilation of various scale biogas designs suited to household situations. via www.build-a-biogas-plant.com

 The Home Biogas Plant Experience

-Our family installed biogas (8 cubic meter) in 1992.
+Our family installed biogas (8 cubic metre) in 1992.
 This plant has been producing cooking gas enough for a family of six during these last 22 years.
 In 2009, the plant was thoroughly cleaned and the dome repainted from the inside to make it air-tight.
 We will not be surprised if this plant lasts another 20+ years.

-Initially we had one buffalo, and then over time the number of cattle varied between 1-3.
+Initially, we had one buffalo, and then over time, the number of cattle varied between 1-3.
 We have also connected human toilet directly into the plant from the very beginning.
 I think if there is any Gaia machine on earth, this plant is the one–completely recycles ‘wastes’, produces fuel for cooking.
 The amount of fuel varies depending on the length of the day and surface temperature, with reduced fuel during a few winter months in Nepal’s plains (elevation less than 400 msl).